 The Family PEACE (Preventing Early Adverse Childhood Experiences) Trauma Treatment Center (FPTTC) at New York Presbyterian Hospital provides mental health services to children ages birth to five years of age (0-5), and their primary caregivers, who have been exposed to various forms of trauma including violence and abuse.

-The Family PEACE (Promoting Education, Advocacy, Collaboration and Empowerment) Program (FPP) is dedicated to improving the safety and well-being of mothers and children who have been exposed to violence in their homes.
-The program seeks to improve the quality of parent-child attachment, provide age-appropriate developmental guidance, re-establish safety for the family, address the psychological impact of exposure to domestic violence, and improve both parent and child capacity for positive self-regulation and conflict-resolution – all in an effort to interrupt the intergenerational transmission of violence and trauma.
+The FPTTC is dedicated to improving the safety and well-being of children and caregivers by addressing the psychological impact of trauma exposure, re-establishing safety for the family, improving the quality of parent-child attachment, providing age-appropriate developmental guidance, and improving both parent and child capacity for positive self-regulation and conflict resolution – all in an effort to interrupt the intergenerational transmission of violence and trauma.

-If you are interested in making a referral, please complete our referral form and fax it to (646) 317-5518.
+If you are interested in making a referral, please complete and fax our referral form to (646) 317-5518.